Global Issues Service-Learning Toolkit

-Coordinate with your students and the community to do a huge yard sale event.
+Coordinate with youth and the community to do a huge yard sale event.
 Ask for donations from community members, advertise and use the proceeds from the yard sale to support international nonprofit organizations that work to increase access to education, justice and economic opportunities.

 Trick-or-Treat for UNICEF

-Teach your students about the principles and practice of microfinance.
+Teach about the principles and practice of microfinance.
 This mini-loan system helps individuals all over the world become more economically efficient.
-KIVA is an excellent resource to teach your students about this practice and how it's helping people.
+KIVA is an excellent resource to teach about this practice and how it's helping people.

 - Host a clothing drive for refugee children and those abroad.